fileverse/fileverse-coordinator/README.md

-# Fileverse Storage
+# Fileverse Coordinator

-Service to handle upload of file from authorised UCANs
+Service to handle message passing from authorised UCANs